KingDubDub/Jetpack-Joyride-CE/README.md

 Software Installation Instructions:

 1. Make sure you've installed the TI-Connect software from the Texas Instruments site.
-2. Make sure your calculator OS is below 5.5, since the program can't be run on that OS's or any that disable C/Assembly programs.
+2. Make sure your calculator OS is below 5.5, since the program can't be run on that OS or above due to TI disabling C/Assembly programs.
     - If your OS is 5.5 or higher, use the arTIfiCE exploit tool to run the program: https://yvantt.github.io/arTIfiCE/
     - Curse the name, the one behind it all, Texas Instruments.
 3. Send the JETPACK.8xp program and the assorted JPJR appvars from /bin or the prebuilt releases to the calculator.
     - Your calc may start defragging, this is because I optimized for code speed rather than size; it's normal.
 4. The files save to the archive by default, and if you put it in the RAM it will disappear when your battery dies or the RAM resets.
-5. On the calc, press "prgm" and select JETPACK, or use the CabriJr/arTIfiCE loader per it's instructions.
+5. On the calc, press "prgm" and select JETPACK, or use the CabriJr/arTIfiCE loader per its instructions.
-6. Brag to your freinds that you're a "l337 h4x0r" with games on your calculator!
+6. Brag to your friends that you're a "l337 h4x0r" with games on your calculator!

 Controls:
 - Hold [2nd] to rise, release to fall.